AnirbanBanik1998/SPARQ/README.md

 * For the 2nd case in which D2D rx is moving radially wrt D2D tx: python3 algo.py 1

+* To compare between the caching parameters, run python3 main.py 0 or 1

 ## Documentation